 Louisiana law requires that anyone hired to remediate significant mold must be a La. licensed Mold Remediation Contractor who has completed an approved education program and met other requirements.
 Search licensed Mold Remediation contractors at www.lslbc.louisiana.gov.

-Also, anyone hired to apply an anti-microbial product (such as disinfectants, fungicides, mold treatments, etc.) is required to have a Microbial Pest Control certification through the La.
+Also, anyone hired in La. to apply an anti-microbial product (such as disinfectants, fungicides, mold treatments, etc.) is required to have a Microbial Pest Control certification through the La.
 Dept. of Agriculture and Forestry.
 For this 2016 flood emergency, pest control operators with other certifications are temporarily authorized to apply anti-microbial treatments.
 They can also apply borate treatments and other termite and household pest controls.

 Today, most mold remediation national standards and protocols rely upon cleaning away mold, rather than just killing it, and speed drying.
 Dead mold spores and remnants have the same health effects as live mold, so it’s better to remove it than just kill it.